-5 Conclusion and discussion
+5. Conclusion and discussion

-We have presented a method for determining regulatory fines which establish a Nash equilibrium between an industry regulator and a firm, in the presence of exogenous uncertainty.
-The method uses the partial differential equations which govern both the firm's expected profit and the values of regulatory interest: it contrasts with scenario analysis (Postma and Liebl, 2005) by considering all possible future scenarios, and
+We have presented a method for determining regulatory fines, payable upon contract termination, which establish a Nash equilibrium between an industry regulator and a firm, in the presence of exogenous uncertainty: the regulator aims to increase the security of contract delivery, whilst the firm aims to maximise its valuation.
+The method uses the partial differential equations which govern both the firm's expected profit and the values of regulatory interest.
+It therefore contrasts with scenario analysis (Postma and Liebl, 2005) by considering all possible future scenarios, and is exact in that it does not require simulations.